A vertically integrated model with phase change for aquifers in cold firn: Solutions for expansion of a finite volume aquifer in cold firn

 \subsection{Comparison against quasi-3D numerical solutions}

-Next we model a quasi-3D firn aquifer in cartesian coordinates ($x,y,z$) and compare the numerical solutions against theoretical solutions developed for the axisymmetric case (cylindrical $r,z$ coordinates) in Section \ref{sec:solutions}.
-We initialize with a case of a 10 m high and spreading 100 m column of water which is left to evolve over time (Figure~\ref{fig4:effect_of_temp_cyl}\textit{a}).
-This is similar to the test shown in Figure~\ref{fig3:effect_of_temp_cartesian}\textit{a}.
+Next we model a quasi-3D firn aquifer in cartesian coordinates ($x,y,z$) and compare the numerical solutions of the vertically integrated model against the semi-analytical solution \eqref{eq:self-similar} of the Equations~(\ref{eq:governing}-\ref{eq:vol}, scaled form ~\ref{eq:89cyl}-\ref{eq:91cyl}) developed for the axisymmetric case (cylindrical $r,z$ coordinates).
+We initialize the model with a 10~m high column of water with a radius of 100~m, which is then allowed to evolve over time (Figure~\ref{fig4:effect_of_temp_cyl}\textit{a}).
+This setup is similar to the test shown in Figure~\ref{fig3:effect_of_temp_cartesian}\textit{a}, except that the expansion here is radially outward in two dimensions ($x,y$).
 In this case the domain $x\in[0,1000 \text{ m}] \times y \in [0,1000 \text{ m}] $ is uniformly divided into $100\times 100$ cells.
-The firn outside the aquifer has a porosity of $\phi=0.7$ and is at a uniform temperature $T_0 \leq T_m$.
+The firn outside the aquifer has a porosity of $\phi=0.7$ and is at a uniform temperature of $T_0 \leq T_m$.
 The boundary conditions are no-flow everywhere.